-You may wonder what those thriving business owners are doing differently than you.
+You may wonder what those thriving firm owners are doing differently than you.
 This can trigger a string of critical thoughts about your current reality.
-Be careful because negative self talk will sabotage your success.
+Be careful because negative self talk will sabotage your decision making.

 Criticism is a dead end